timuzkas/tbin/README.md

   - Authenticated users' pastes do not expire.
   - Anonymous pastes expire based on size: < 0.5 MB after 1 month, >= 0.5 MB after 1 week.
 - **Admin Purge and Ban:** An API endpoint (`/api/admin/purge-and-ban`) allows for purging all pastes of a user and permanently banning their last known IP address.
 This endpoint is restricted to local access only.
+- **File Sharing (Experimental):**
+  - Upload and share files, with optional gallery view for images.
+  - Anonymous files expire after 24 hours, logged-in user files expire after 1 week.
+  - Files are stored in the `uploads/` directory (which is gitignored).
+- **Admin Panel (Local-only):**
+  - A password-protected interface (`/admin`) to manage uploaded files, including purging all files or files by a specific user.

 ---
 ## > Configuration